background preloader

 Fuel cell

 Demonstration model of a direct-methanol fuel cell.
 The actual fuel cell stack is the layered cube shape in the center of the image Scheme of a proton-conducting fuel cell The first fuel cells were invented in 1838.
 The first commercial use of fuel cells came more than a century later in NASA space programs to generate power for probes, satellites and space capsules.
+Since then, fuel cells have been used in many other applications.
 There are many types of fuel cells, but they all consist of an anode, a cathode and an electrolyte that allows charges to move between the two sides of the fuel cell.
 The fuel cell market is growing, and Pike Research has estimated that the stationary fuel cell market will reach 50 GW by 2020.[3]
 History[edit] Sketch of William Grove's 1839 fuel cell The first references to hydrogen fuel cells appeared in 1838.
 In 1939, British engineer Francis Thomas Bacon successfully developed a 5 kW stationary fuel cell.
-Types of fuel cells; design[edit] Fuel cells come in many varieties; however, they all work in the same general manner.
+Types of fuel cells; design[edit] SOFC[edit]

 Related: